shikhirsingh/Lsh4Text/README.md

 You can also load the documents one by one

 ```
 	final int kGramMin = 3; // three is a good value to get started.
-Lower this if you aren't getting good results
+Lower this if you aren't getting good results.
-	final int kGramMax = 3;
+	final int kGramMax = 3; // kGramsMin and kGramsMax = 1 is also a good option
 	String document = loadStringFromSomewhere();
 	lshText.addDocumentToUntrimmedForest(document, true, kGramMin, kGramMax) {